= Top southern state :

 Labor force participation rates are historically lower for:

 The share of North Carolina adults ages 25-44 participating in the labor force has held steady since 2006 when it was 83%.
-Over the past eleven years, the labor force participation ranged from a high of 84% in 2008 to a low of 82% in 2015.
-This rate has held at 83% since 2017.
+Over the past twelve years, the labor force participation ranged from a high of 84% in 2008 to a low of 82% in 2015.
+This rate increased to 84% in 2022, back up to the high in 2008.

-Labor force participation rates were highest among multiracial residents (85%), followed closely by white and black residents (both 84%).
-Hispanic (80%) residents had the next highest rate.
-Fewer Asian residents were in the labor force (78%).
-Labor force participation rates were lowest among American Indian (70%) residents.
+Labor force participation rates were highest among White residents and Asian residents (both at 85%), closely followed by Black residents (84%).
+Multiracial (81%) residents had the next highest rate followed by Hispanic residents (79%) Labor force participation rates were lowest among American Indian (70%) residents.

 On average, men are more likely to be in the labor force than women.
-These differences are most pronounced among Hispanic and Asian adults: in both groups, men are approximately 20% more likely to be in the labor force than women.
+These differences are most pronounced among Hispanic adults closely followed by Asian adults.
+Hispanic men are 1.36 times more likely to be in the labor force than Hispanic women.
+Asian men are 1.24 times more likely to be in the labor force than Asian women.
 But this pattern does not hold for all racial/ethnic groups.
-American Indian men were more likely to be in the labor force than American Indian women, though with a small gap.
-Black women are more likely to be in the labor force than black men.
+Black women were more likely to be in the labor force than Black men, though with a small gap.
+American Indian women are slightly more likely to be in the labor force than American Indian men.

-Hispanic men have the highest labor force participation rates—93%—followed by multiracial and Asian men (both 90%).
-White men have the next highest labor force participation rates (89%).
+Asian men have the highest labor force participation rates—94%— closely followed Hispanic men (91%).
+White men have the next highest labor force participation rates (90%).

 Data on labor force participation are from the U.S. Census Bureau’s American Community Survey (ACS).
 This annual survey of demographic, economic, and social characteristics has been collected for all households and group quarters populations since 2006.
 The Public Use Microdata Series (PUMS) contains anonymized person-level observations that enable custom tabulations of the data for the state and some counties.
 Data for all counties is available in the 5-Year ACS in Table B23001: Sex by Age by Employment Status for the Population 16 Years and Over.